Renddslow/screening-chat-app/README.md

 ## The Project

 The app you will build is a chat app.
-The goal is to demonstrate your ability to create interactive React components, respond to data flow, and work across comfortably across the stack.
+The goal is to demonstrate your ability to create interactive React components, respond to data flow, and work comfortably across the stack.

 The chat app is designed to be a simple chat room that people can login to with just a first name, username, and email address.
 All messages will be broadcast to the full room.